-For this step, we add the silk screen layer image and pin 1 marking.
+For this step, we add the silkscreen layer image and pin 1 marking.
 We will follow the suggestion from the data sheet and indicate only where the corners should be.
-To make a corner, we create a 0.08 mm line which you get by selecting the line icon on the PCB Lib Placement toolbar, duplicate it (by copy and paste) and link them.
+To make a corner, we create a 0.08 mm line which you get by selecting the line icon on the PCB Lib Placement toolbar, duplicating it (by copying and pasting), and linking them.
 Here, make sure the silk screen information is assigned to the correct layer.
 Here, we want to place this on the Top Overlay layer.
 This can be done by selecting the silk screen lines from the Properties panel.

-The final step is to create your component is to name and save it so you can add it to your component , which also includes the schematic symbol.
+The final step to create your component is to name and save it so you can add it to your component, which also includes the schematic symbol.
 Tip: You will want to make the name unique and searchable so you can easily locate it.

-The steps above illustrate a quick and easy way to create a component footprint using Altium .
+The steps above illustrate a quick and easy way how to create a footprint for your components using Altium Designer software.
 Here are a few tips you may find helpful, as well.

-Creating footprints for your Printed Circuit Board can be a painful process.
-Incorrect pad size, pad shape or clearance can lead to designs that cannot be manufactured and require a redesign that will increase your product development time and cost.
-Altium makes it simple to quickly create component footprints to prevent these issues.
-You can follow the three simple steps give above or step through the process using one of Altium’s PCB component wizards.
+Footprint generation for your printed circuit board can be a painful process.
+Incorrect pad size, pad shape, or clearance can lead to a PCB layout that cannot be manufactured and require a redesign that will increase your product development time and cost.
+Altium Designer makes it simple to quickly create component footprint designs to prevent these issues.
+You can follow the four simple steps above or step through the process using one of Altium Designer’s PCB component wizards.